Pereira, Colombia: Urban Bus

 A bus system which has almost 50 routes in the city is soon to be replaced.
-It has a cost of $3.250 which is paid directly to the driver in cash.
+It has a cost of $3.600 which is paid directly to the driver in cash.

-Cable Car
+Megacable

-Part of the new transit development plan is to build 3 new cable car lines across the city.
-Currently the Mexican transportation consultants Transconsult are investigating the most viable routes and locations for the network.
+Megacable is the gondola lift system implementing one of three proposed cable car lines across the city as part of the new transit development plan.
+The Mexican transportation consultants Transconsult investigated the most viable routes and locations for the network.
 It was announced that final routes would be from Industrial Park (Parque industrial) to the airport, Villa Santana to the UTP University, and Villa Verde to the city center.
-Construction on the first line was scheduled to commence at the end 2017 or the beginning of 2018.
-It was announced that the first line to be built will be between the Olaya Park and Villa Santana, connecting with the Transport Terminal and the university.
-It will be the longest cable car in Colombia upon its completion.
-In March 2017, the local government began the design studies and construction was planned to begin in October 2017.
+Construction on the first line was scheduled to commence at the end of 2017 or the beginning of 2018.
+The first line was built between the Olaya Park and Villa Santana, connecting with the Transport Terminal and the university; it is the longest urban cable car in Colombia.
+In March 2017, the local government began the design studies, construction began in 2018 and it was opened in 2021.